h0wn0w/looky/README.md

 	* The script touches the file to the desktop, which has a pre-configured but easily changed name.

 * This is my first ever script/program.
 It is not efficient code.

+## Installation ##

+I did not write an installer for this, unless you consider the following...
+>Install in `/usr/local/bin/`

+...an installer.
+So, that's where it goes.
+It works well enough for me, which is why I wrote it to begin with.
+Enjoy!